w5xd/NyeVikingPowerMonitor/README.md

 My old RFM-003 quit working.
 The single circuit board in it is an analog computer that converts the two voltages from a directional coupler (forward and reflected) to an SWR reading and an RF Power reading.
-After switching out the obvious parts, I gave up trying to fix it and instead bought an Arduino UNO single-board computer and its mating Proto Shield circuit board.
+After switching out the obvious parts, I gave up trying to fix it and instead bought an Arduino single-board computer and its mating Proto Shield circuit board.
 See http://arduino.cc.
 I built a replacement for the Power Monitor's original circuit board.
 This git repo documents the hardware and software used.